i-aland-i/odin-recipes/README.md

 # odin-recipes

-First Odin Project,
+First Odin Project.
-    This is the fist oding project, the direction was to write a meaningful readme file so i guess this is it :)
+Contains pretty much nothing, this was just a warm-up.